MackerelGray/chirp-bark-hey/writings/jude/fictional-romance.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# Fictional Romance: Being Made for Each Other
+## Fictional Romance: Being Made for Each Other

 *Written by Jude Rook-Machina on July 16th, 2025.*